Joshuaingram/joshuaingram.github.io/_pages/cv.md

 Organizations and Leadership
 ======
-* Co-President and Co-Founder of New College Astronomy Club (January 2021 - Present)
+* Co-President and Co-Founder of New College Astronomy Club (January 2021 - May 2022)
-* Student Mentor in Barancik Access Leadership Program (August 2020 - Present)
+* Student Mentor in Barancik Access Leadership Program (August 2020 - May 2022)
-* Founder and President of New College Economics Club (January 2019 - Present)
+* Founder and President of New College Economics Club (January 2019 - May 2021)
 * Student Mentor in Economics and Finance Mentorship Program (January 2019 - May 2019)
 * Member of New College Association for Computing Machinery (August 2018 - July 2019)